 Furthermore, to protect your personal information, the disclosure form on our website is secure.

-However, in the case of reprisal complaints, we must, in order for the situation that caused you harm to be resolved, reveal the identity of the whistleblower to the public body or person who carried out reprisal, unless exceptional circumstances exist.
+In the case of reprisal complaints, as part of the investigation we conduct, we necessarily reveal the identity of the whistleblower to the public body or person who carried out reprisal.

 The name of the whistleblower is never made public.
-If the wrongdoing is founded, we may make the outcome of our intervention public if the identity of the whistleblower can be protected.
+If the wrongdoing is founded, we release the outcome of our intervention if the identity of the whistleblower can be protected.

 Do you have information to disclose?
 Do it now.